AVTA Executive Board

 - North Alabama District Representative(s):

-- Elena Graves, LVT
+- Elena Graves, BS, AAS, LVT

 - Susanna Burgett, LVT